che-incubator/che-code/README.md

 	"codiconCssFilePath": "css/codicon.css"
 }
 ```
-- `nameShort` - application name
+- `nameShort` - The application name.
-- `nameLong` - it's used for the `Welcome` page, the `About` dialog, browser tab title
+- `nameLong` - This is used for the **Welcome** page, the **About** dialog, and browser tab title.
-- `favicon` - icon for the browser tab title, the same for all themes
+- `favicon` - The icon for the browser tab title.
+It's the same for all themes.
-- `welcome` - icon for the `Welcome` (`Get Started`) page tab title, the same for all themes
+- `welcome` - The icon for the **Welcome** (**Get Started**) page tab title.
+It's the same for all themes.
-- `statusBarItem` - icon for the status bar item, the same for all themes, should be defined as `codicon` in the `workbench-config.json` file and `codicon` css styles as well
+- `statusBarItem` - The icon for the status bar item.
+It's the same for all themes and must be defined as `codicon` in the `workbench-config.json` file and the `codicon` CSS styles.
-- `letterpress` - icon for the main area when all editors are closed, it's possible to provide different icons for the `light` and `dark` theme
+- `letterpress` - The icon for the main area when all editors are closed.
+It's possible to provide different icons for `light` and `dark` themes.
-- `remoteIndicatorCommands` - names of commands provided by [`Eclipse Che Remote` extension](https://github.com/che-incubator/che-code/blob/main/code/extensions/che-remote/package.nls.json)
+- `remoteIndicatorCommands` - The names of commands provided by the [`Eclipse Che Remote`](https://github.com/che-incubator/che-code/blob/main/code/extensions/che-remote/package.nls.json) extension.
-- `workbenchConfigFilePath` - the config file path, please see an example of the config file [here](https://github.com/che-incubator/che-code/blob/main/code/src/vs/code/browser/workbench/che/workbench-config.json)
+- `workbenchConfigFilePath` - The config file path.
+See an [example of the config file](https://github.com/che-incubator/che-code/blob/main/code/src/vs/code/browser/workbench/che/workbench-config.json).
-- `codiconCssFilePath` - the codicon css file path, should contain css styles for `codicon`s, content of the file is appended to [the coressponding css file](https://github.com/che-incubator/che-code/blob/main/code/src/vs/base/browser/ui/codicons/codicon/codicon.css), please see an example of the content [here](https://github.com/che-incubator/che-code/blob/803b864e8411bd57d617dabddfd8a132fac6c743/code/src/vs/base/browser/ui/codicons/codicon/codicon.css#L29-L33)
+- `codiconCssFilePath` - The codicon css file path.
+Must contain CSS styles for `codicon`s.
+The content of the file is appended to [the coressponding css file](https://github.com/che-incubator/che-code/blob/main/code/src/vs/base/browser/ui/codicons/codicon/codicon.css).
+See an [example of the content](https://github.com/che-incubator/che-code/blob/803b864e8411bd57d617dabddfd8a132fac6c743/code/src/vs/base/browser/ui/codicons/codicon/codicon.css#L29-L33).

-Please note:
+NOTE:
 -  All paths in the `branding/product.json` file must be relative to the `branding` folder.
-For example, `workbenchConfigFilePath` field has `anyFolder/myConfigFiles/workbench-config.json` value.
+For example, the `workbenchConfigFilePath` field might have the `anyFolder/myConfigFiles/workbench-config.json` value.
-It means that the config file can be found by the path: `che-code/branding/anyFolder/myConfigFiles/workbench-config.json`
+This means that the config file can be found by the path: `che-code/branding/anyFolder/myConfigFiles/workbench-config.json`
-- At the moment the [branding.sh script](https://github.com/che-incubator/che-code/blob/main/branding/branding.sh) is not run automatically when building this project.
+- Currently, the [branding.sh](https://github.com/che-incubator/che-code/blob/main/branding/branding.sh) script is not run automatically when building this project.
 It needs to be integrated into the build process of the [downstream branded project or product](https://github.com/redhat-developer/devspaces-images/blob/devspaces-3-rhel-8/devspaces-code/build/scripts/sync.sh#L96).

 # License